Cheap and easy backups in the cloud

 The post will provide ready-to-use solution which will minimize both problems in one shot.

-We are talking about S3 Glacier which is service inside of Amazon Web Services.
-According to Glacier pricing it costs only
+We are talking about S3 Glacier which is served inside of Amazon Web Services.
+According to Glacier pricing it

 $0.004 per GB / Month in US regions.
 If your gzipped database takes